Last updated

 Welcome to your guide to managing integrations and secrets in Dataloop!
 Let's learn how to securely connect your external resources and manage sensitive information.

 Think of integrations as secure bridges between Dataloop and your external resources.
-They enable your organization to safely connect to:
+They're your organization's VIP passes to safely access and manage external services! 🎫

 Cloud Storage Integration ☁️